seanh/seanh.github.io/_posts/2021-08-22-backup-fastmail-and-gmail-with-isync.md

 The `header_cache` and `message_cachedir` settings tell Mutt to use a `~/.muttcache` dir to speed up re-opening and searching large folders.
 You should create this directory before launching Mutt for the first time: `mkdir ~/.muttcache`.

-The rest of the settings just tell Mutt where to find your inbox, archive, drafts, sent, and trash folders.
+The rest of the settings just tell Mutt where to find your inbox, archive, and drafts folders.
 For example Mutt will open `~/Mail/Fastmail/Inbox` by default when you launch it.
+Of course Mutt isn't going to be adding any messages to the archive or sent folders when in read-only mode but you can still use Mutt's [mailbox shortcuts](https://mutt.org/doc/manual/#shortcuts) for these special folders to open them easily.
+For example you can summon the <samp>Open mailbox</samp> prompt (<kbd>c</kbd>) and enter `!`, `>` or `<` to open your inbox, archive folder or sent folder.

 Now you can just launch `mutt` without command line arguments: